On graphs with finite-time consensus and their use in gradient tracking: Finite-time consensus

-Now we present the proof for Proposition~\ref{lem:exp-fin-time-cons}. \begin{proof}[Proof of Proposition~\ref{lem:exp-fin-time-cons}] Note that the mixing matrices of one-peer exponential graphs defined in~\eqref{def:exp-mat} are circulant.
-Thus, if we consider the sequence $\{W^{(l)}\}_{l=0}^{\tau-1}$, we can find
+Now we present the proof for \cref{lem:exp-fin-time-cons}.
+The original proof in \cite{NEURIPS2021_74e1ed8b} leverages the binary representation of the integer $n$, but our proof is inspired by the circulant property of one-peer exponential graphs.
+(Note that the circulant property has been exploited in \cite{NEURIPS2021_74e1ed8b} to compute the eigenvalues of the \textit{static} exponential graph but was not used to establish finite-time consensus.) \begin{proof}[Proof of \cref{lem:exp-fin-time-cons}] Note that the mixing matrices $\{W^{(l)}\}_{l=0}^{\tau-1}$ of one-peer exponential graphs defined in~\eqref{def:exp-mat} are circulant.
+Thus, we have

-where $\Lambda^{(l)} = \mathrm{diag} (\cF c^{(l)})$ and $c^{(l)}$ is the first column of $W^{(l)}$, for $l=0,1,\ldots,\tau-1$.
+where $\Lambda^{(l)} = \mathrm{diag} (\mathsf{F} c^{(l)})$ and $c^{(l)}$ is the first column of $W^{(l)}$, for $l=0,1,\ldots,\tau-1$.
 For simplicity, we denote $\Lambda \define \Lambda^{({\tau-1})} \cdots \Lambda^{(1)} \Lambda^{(0)}$.